Karelia Suite: Completions of the original complete score

 Most of the music was reconstructed in 1965 by Kalevi Kuosa, from the original parts that had survived.
-The parts that hadn't survived were those of the violas, cellos, and double basses.
+The parts that had not survived were those of the violas, cellos, and double basses.
 Based on Kuosa's transcription, the Finnish composers Kalevi Aho and Jouni Kaipainen have individually reconstructed the complete music to Karelia Music.
 A recording of Kalevi Aho's completion was released in 1997 in a recording with the Lahti Symphony Orchestra conducted by Osmo Vänskä, and Jouni Kaipainen's completion was recorded for a 1998 release with the Tampere Philharmonic Orchestra, conducted by Tuomas Ollila.